blogmywiki/PiLittleRadio/README.md

 }
 ```

-It should look like this:
+It should end up looking like this:
 ```
         # pass the PHP scripts to FastCGI server listening on 127.0.0.1:9000
         #